WheteThunger/NoDroneSway/README.md

 ## Consequences

-Non-swaying drones fly silently, and their propellers do not animate.
+Non-swaying drones cannot have their camera tilted up and down.
 This cannot be fixed.